monika200/PYTHON/Flamesgamesprogram/Readme.md

 + Based on the count value find out the relationship.

 Result
-The letter whcih we get at the end of the process is the result.
+   The letter which we get at the end of the process is the result.